How to Become a Military Counselor

 • Providing ongoing support to disabled veterans and those with severe mental trauma

 Within six months of return from overseas deployments, the U.S. military service branches conduct mandatory screenings for mental health conditions via the Post Deployment Health Reassessment.
-Installation support programs provide referrals for assessment, treatment, suicide prevention and other counseling services as deemed appropriate.
-Service members and their families have more options than ever before for accessing counseling assistance, including government sponsored initiatives like the Army Substance Abuse Program, Family Advocacy Program and various TRICARE support offerings.
+Installation support programs provide referrals for assessment, treatment, suicide prevention, and other counseling services as deemed appropriate.
+Service members and their families have more options than ever for accessing counseling assistance, including government-sponsored initiatives such as the Army Substance Abuse Program, the Family Advocacy Program, and various TRICARE support offerings.

 Steps to Become a Military Counselor